LaxarJS/laxar/docs/manuals/flow_and_places.md

 Here the external application may define a map of different exit points, which in fact are simple JavaScript functions, and the LaxarJS application selects which one to call when navigating to a specific target.
 Configuration of possible exit points also takes place in the global `window.laxar` [configuration object](configuration.md)  as `window.laxar.flow.exitPoints` property.

-Here we added to possible exitPoints to our example:
+Here we added two possible exit points to our example:

 ```html
 <!DOCTYPE html>